 National Weather Service Wilmington NC

-moves offshore, and low pressure approaches from the
+and Thursday can be expected, as low pressure approaches from the

 Near term /through Friday/...